Richie Branson

-Richie Branson (born Marcus Brown II; November 18, 1985) is an American music producer, game designer, and nerdcore rapper from San Antonio, Texas.
+Richie Branson (born Marcus Brown II; November 18, 1985) is an American entrepreneur, music producer, game designer, and nerdcore rapper from San Antonio, Texas.
 His stage name is derived from that of British entrepreneur Richard Branson.
-He has also made various ending themes for the Rooster Teeth web series Camp Camp.
+He has also made various ending themes for the Rooster Teeth web series Camp Camp, in which he also voices Jake Stonewall.
 He is also known as the "Otaku King" and founder of the group Otaku Gang.

 Career

 Beginnings

 Before gaining notoriety as a nerdcore hip-hop artist, Branson pursued a career as a music producer, eventually switching focus to pursue a career as an artist.
 In 2011, he signed a recording contract under a partnership between Jagore Music Group and TuTone Entertainment, an imprint owned by an executive at Universal Republic.
 Months after the release of his first commercial single "Jersey Shore Fist Pump", Branson decided to change directions as an artist and began making nerdcore hip-hop music.
 He has stated in various interviews that he never really had much of a personal interest in the mainstream music he was making prior to his decision to create music by video games and other nerdy influences.
 He attributes the start of his nerdcore career to a restroom break he took in December 2011 while playing BioWare's Star Wars: The Old Republic.
 Upon his return to his desk, he heard the game's main theme music and was inspired to make a hip-hop song based on it.